 Tuesday Night Music Club

 Tuesday Night Music Club opens with a fascinating line – she singles out 22 November 1963 as the day that Aldous Huxley died, an interesting choice given that John F Kennedy and CS Lewis died on the same day.
-Unfortunately, it’s all downhill from the great opening line; despite some competent songwriting, Tuesday Night Music Club suffers from long track running times and lack of originality.
+Unfortunately, it’s all downhill from there; despite some competent songwriting, Tuesday Night Music Club suffers from long track running times and a lack of originality.
 Song titles ‘What I Can Do For You’, ‘All I Wanna Do’ and ‘We Do What We Can’ all in a row raise questions.
 What is Crow doing?
 What can Crow do?
 I don’t know, but she does drop us a hint with her song title ‘No One Said It Would Be Easy’.

-As with her debut, Sheryl Crow is often derivative and its songs are overlong, but her writing is very solid here.
+As with her debut, Sheryl Crow is often derivative and her songs are overlong, but her writing is very solid here.
 Although she’s generally associated with the guitar, Crow largely plays keyboards and bass here and she does an excellent job.
 Unsurprisingly, given her degree in classical piano, Sheryl Crow features nice Wurlitzer and Hammond organ parts.
 Despite the keyboards, Sheryl Crow lives up to its dishevelled rock-chick cover art; it’s tangibly grungier and rougher than her other work.

-‘Hard To Make A Stand’ is the best song here, a concise and universal declaration, while ‘Home’ uses Crow’s more pure upper register to good effect.
+‘Hard To Make A Stand’ is the best song here, a concise and universal declaration, while ‘Home’ uses Crow’s pure upper register to good effect.
 ‘If It Makes You Happy’, ‘A Change Would Do You Good’ and ‘Everyday Is A Winding Road’ were all over the radio in 1996; Crowded House’s Neil Finn, with whom Sheryl Crow used to tour as a support act, contributes audible backing vocals in the latter.

 It’s hardly surprising that Crow demonstrates a healthy appreciation of classic rock in ‘Ordinary Morning’, compressing snatches of Lennon, The Beatles and Pink Floyd into “But when I awoke/The dream didn’t end/Now everytime I turn around/I’m only sleeping, John/Is anybody out there?/Don’t the wounded birds still sing?”
 Aided by Mitchell Froom, ‘The Book’ features an unsettling orchestral arrangement that provides a respite from Crow’s usual retro rock and roll.

 The long running time of Sheryl Crow, with its incessant monochromatic country-tinged, retro-rock makes it a chore to sit through.
-But there’s strong material here, and it’s a shame that Crow didn’t have a sympathetic producer to chop down her track’s running time and push for more variety.
+But there’s strong material here, and it’s a shame that Crow didn’t have a sympathetic producer to chop down her tracks’ running time and push for more variety.

 The Globe Sessions